Audi A8: A8 L hybrid

-S8 4.0 TFSI quattro (2012–2015)
+S8 4.0 TFSI quattro (2012)

 The D4 series Audi S8 4.0 TFSI quattro went on sale in 2012.
 The D4 S8 was based on the A8 platform, considered in America to be the "short wheel base" comparative to the A8L.
 Like the previous iteration, the D4 S8 costs less than the A8 L W12.

 The S8 can accelerate from 0 to 100 km/h in 4.2 seconds.
 It is powered by a 4.0-litre TFSI biturbo V8 engine with 382 kW.
 The engine utilises cylinder deactivation so it can run as a V4 for better fuel economy.
 The S8's engine is shared with the Bentley Continental GT, while a detuned variant of the engine makes 420 hp which is found in the 2013 Audi S6, Audi S7, and Audi A8.
 Direct competitors include the BMW Alpina B7 and Mercedes-Benz S63 AMG, which also have biturbo V8 engines.

-The vehicle was unveiled at the 2011 Frankfurt Auto show, and went on sale in spring 2012.
+The vehicle was unveiled at the 2011 Frankfurt Auto Show, and went on sale in spring 2012.

 Taiwan models went on sale in 2013.

 The S8 was discontinued in the United States of America, to be replaced by the S8 Plus for the latest iteration of this generation before the facelift in 2018.
 In other parts of the world customers had the choice between the two variants.

-S8 Plus 4.0 TFSI Quattro (2016–2018)
+S8 Plus 4.0 TFSI Quattro (2016)

 Based on the same chassis and underpinnings as the D4 S8, the D4 S8 Plus became the sole option for ordering the S8-variant of the Audi A8 line in the US, in the 2016 and 2017 model years.
 The S8 Plus was dialed up to 605 hp out of the same powerplant as the previous S8, by remapping the turbo boost and fuel delivery of the engine.
 Additionally, the Carbon Ceramic braking system is standard on the S8 Plus in some markets.
 The vast majority of options on the S8 Plus were identical to the previous S8; however, it had darkened tail lights standard, and the option for adding carbon fiber styling elements such as the mirror caps, rear lip spoiler, rear diffuser, and front lip.
 Different markets had different standard packages combining elements of the external carbon package, the dynamic package and the interior design package.
-A high-optioned build of the S8 Plus would outprice the nominally higher-end A8 L W12 whose production ceased after the 2018 model year.
+A highly optioned build of the S8 Plus would outprice the nominally higher-end A8 L W12 whose production ceased after the 2018 model year.
 Unlike the regular S8 which was built by Audi on the regular assembly line alongside other A8 variants, the S8 Plus was built by Audi Sport (formerly Quattro GmbH) and has a VIN that starts with WUA to identify it.